dgroomes/javascript-playground/npm-library/README.md

 * They can be developed independently of each other

 In fact, pretend that these projects exist in separate Git repositories and that they are maintained by different people.
-Almost most "*software library* to *software program that depends on the library* relationships" are like that.
+Most "software library to consuming software program" relationships are like that.

 This project is important to me because it's a runnable reference example of a software library and depending software program in the NPM ecosystem.
 All software toolchains have bespoke implementations and peculiar limitations.
 Think about